cryptomator/docs/docs/desktop/vault-mounting.md

 You can choose between WebDAV and, depending on your system, Dokany (Windows) or FUSE (linux, macOS).

-[//]: # (TODO webDav settings port selection)

 !!! note
     Dokany/FUSE may not be visible for selection.
-This means that Cryptomator were not able to detect a valid installation of them.
+    This means that Cryptomator is unable to detect a valid installation of them.

+WebDAV has additional options for configuration:
+1. `WebDAV Port` - Always present, it shows the port over which the WebDAV adapter communicates with itself.
+2. `WebDAV scheme` - TODO

 # WebDAV
 WebDAV is an [communication protocol](https://en.wikipedia.org/wiki/WebDAV) to perform operations between a client (you) and a server (your computer) on directories and resources.